Daniel-Wittgenstein/jinx/knownbugs.md

 + ...

 + this is not a bug, but: some tests use a custom-created window.v instead of window._test.
 They should be changed to use window._test. otherwise cross-pollution between tests (is real! has been seen!)

+  NOTES:

++ if you export a chrome story that throws an error, chrome also breaks the document title. firefox does not. this is not our bug. it's just something to keep in mind. the title tag is not broken. fix the story, re-export it and the document title should show just fine.